KonradMamla/ikea/docs/manual-test-cases/cart-remove-product.md

 **Test ID:** TC-CART-002
 **Priority:** critical
 **Labels:** cart, checkout
-**Status:** Not Automated
+**Status:** Automated

 ---

 ### Description
-This test verifies that a user can remove a product from the cart, and that the cart reflects an empty state afterward.
+This test verifies that a user can remove a product from the cart and that the cart reflects an empty state afterward.

 ---

 ### Preconditions
 - User is not logged in
 - Cookie consent has already been accepted (see `consent.json`)
-- The cart contains one product (added beforehand)
+- The cart contains one product (mocked or added beforehand)

 ---